shmrymbd/LoRaWAN-Class-C/Library_README.md

 Features
 --------
-The LoRa.id SDK library supports LoRaWAN Class A and Class C implementations operating in EU-868 and AS-923 bands.
-Note that this library is fairly simple with the aim of demonstrating the LoRa.id capabilities.
+The Arduino MyLoRaID Library supports LoRaWAN Class A and Class C implementations operating in EU-868 and AS-923 bands.
+Note that this library is fairly simple with the aim of demonstrating the MyLoRaID capabilities.

 Configuration
 -------------